GTM Welcomes Families of Apex Social Group!

 Minimum Wage: In North Carolina, the current minimum wage is $7.25/hour.

-Workers’ Compensation: In North Carolina, coverage is only required for any employer with more than 10 full-time non-seasonal laborers.
-However, we strongly recommend household employers obtain a policy.
-Please contact GTM for a price quote.
+Workers’ Compensation: In North Carolina, coverage is required only for employers with more than 10 full-time non-seasonal laborers.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

-Paid Leave Laws: Currently, North Carolina doesn't have a paid leave law that applies to household employers.
+Paid Leave Laws: Currently, no paid leave law in North Carolina applies to household employers.

 Ohio Rules